magento/magento2-functional-testing-framework/docs/commands/mftf.md

 | Option                | Description                                                                                               |
 |-----------------------|-----------------------------------------------------------------------------------------------------------|
-| `-p, --path` | Path to a MFTF test module to run "deprecatedEntityUsage" static check script.
+| `-p, --path` | Path to a MFTF test module to run "deprecatedEntityUsage" and "pauseActionUsage" static check scripts.
 Option is ignored by other static check scripts.

 #### Examples